 After only 3 weeks of OSHA first aid services, Lisa reported significant improvements!
 However, she recently reported an increase in discomfort along the lateral elbow when performing some of her job duties.
 I decided during that session to accompany the employee to her workstation to observe the work tasks she was performing and determine how to reduce and eliminate her most recent complaints regarding her job duties.
 After the observation, we were able to educate her on reasons she was experiencing the right lateral elbow pain and modify her approach as to right upper extremity reaching and grasping to avoid exacerbating her discomfort.
-At completion of the session, I determined that a non-rigid counterforce brace would be beneficial to reduce the forces over the common extensor tendon muscles with the job tasks.
+At completion of the session, I determined that a non-rigid counterforce brace would be beneficial to reduce the forces over the common extensor tendon muscles.

 Lisa reported no discomfort along the right lateral elbow after only 5 weeks of OSHA first aid sessions.
 We provided a total of 8 first aid sessions during this time frame.
 When we decided to close her case, Lisa reported being very pleased with the services and recommendations.
 She also commented on the convenience and ease of her sessions, and really appreciated that the company employed our services.
 The Health and Safety Manager was ecstatic to hear that the case had been closed, and that Lisa was back to her pre-incident level.
-This satisfaction was documented in OccuPro’s Injury Prevention Software since the system sends our satisfaction surveys after an employee finishes their OSHA first aid sessions.
+This was documented in the Injury Prevention Software since the system sends our satisfaction surveys after an employee finishes their OSHA first aid sessions.